ajpage74/terraform-foundations-azure/AZURE.md

 git status
 ```

 Now you'll see your two changes sitting in a 'ready to commit' state.
 This is known as **staging**.
 Staged items are changes that you want to make but haven't committed yet.
 It's a bit like a shopping cart at the grocery store.
-You can add and remove items to your cart before you make the final decision what to purchase.
+You can add and remove items to your cart before you make the final decision on what to purchase.

 #### Git Commit
 The next step is to **commit** your pending changes.
 Use the following command to create a new commit along with a short message explaining what you did: